AishwaryaPramod99/Aishwarya_Portfolio/critique-by-design.md

 Overall Observations:

-The graph effectively communicates the impact of COVID-19 on U.S. air travel, especially with the sharp decline in March 2020.
+The graph effectively shows the impact of COVID-19 on U.S. air travel with the sharp decline in March 2020.
 The inclusion of the 7-day average line helps in understanding the overall trend.
 However, it could benefit from a few improvements:

 The visualization highlights the sudden decline during the months when COVID-19 occurred making it very impactful to the readers of this chart.
 Including the 7-day average assists in understanding the overall trend, however it there are few improvements to make it better: